-Usually Confirmation takes place at the conclusion of these preparations in the spring of the second year of participation.
-Although often done during grades 9 and 10, anyone of High School age (even 11th & 12th grade) who seeks to commit himself or herself to being a life-long follower of Jesus is encouraged to register.
+Usually Confirmation takes place at the conclusion of these preparations in the spring.
+Anyone in grades 8 and higher who seeks to commit himself or herself to being a life-long follower of Jesus is encouraged to prepare for Confirmation.

-Due to the timing of the Confirmation Mass, candiddates and attendees are advised to have some food prior to attending (we don't want anyone to pass out at lunchtime!).
+Due to the timing of the Confirmation Mass, candidates and attendees are advised to have some food prior to attending.

 Please note that St. Bernard Church is air-conditioned.